Category: Real Estate News

 Tax Time in Texas – Homestead Exemption Q&A with Roland Love

-By Roland Love, Vice President, Business Alliances & Field Operations Our recent note regarding the legislative change generally allowing a person to claim a homestead exemption anytime during the year – with some limitations – elicited a number of great follow-up questions.
-So we thought it would be good to share those with others.
-First, […]
+By Roland Love, Vice President, Business Alliances & Field Operations Our recent note regarding the legislative change generally allowing a person to claim a homestead exemption anytime during the year […]

 Read More of Tax Time in Texas – Homestead Exemption Q&A with Roland Love >>